ekfchan/evachan.org-Rscripts/README.md

 ## Handy R functions for genetics research

-Originally hosted at http://evachan.org/rscripts.html, these R functions were primarily written for my own research.
-However, (I'd like to think) I've written them to be generic enough to be useful to others.

-Please drop me an email if you spot a bug or have ideas for improvement.
+Originally hosted at http://evachan.org/rscripts.html, these R functions were initially written for my own research.
+Throughout the years, I've updated them (and fixed bugs) based on suggestions from users.
+If you find these useful in your own research, please cite this git repository.
+If you spot bugs or have suggestions for improvement, please let me know.
+Or, better, submit a pull request :)

 [Statistical Functions] (https://github.com/ekfchan/evachan.org-Rscripts#statistical-functions)
 [Plotting Functions] (https://github.com/ekfchan/evachan.org-Rscripts#plotting-functions)